Cajun Seafood Boil Recipe

 Sharing is caring!

 This is the best cajun seafood boil recipe you can make in less than an hour!
-It’s loaded with the tastiest shrimp, andouille sauce, eggs, crab, crawfish, lobster, corn, and potatoes cooked in a flavorful cajun broth and served with a fingerpicking cajun butter sauce!
+It’s loaded with the tastiest shrimp, andouille sausage, clams, crawfish, lobster tails, corn, potatoes and you can even add some eggs, that are cooked in a flavorful cajun broth and served with a finger licking cajun butter sauce!

-This recipe is perfect for a quick dinner, for serving a crowd or for days when I want something more interesting on the menu.
-This cajun seafood boil is one of my go-to seafood boil recipes because it tastes amazing, but also because its so easy to just throw everything in one pot!
+This recipe is perfect for a quick dinner, for serving a crowd or for days when you want something a little more interesting on the menu.
+This easy cajun seafood boil is one of my go-to seafood boil recipes because it tastes amazing, but also because its so easy to just throw everything in one pot!
 Plus, clean up is so much easier that way.

-Follow my step-by-step instructions to create this mouthwatering seafood boil infused with the bold flavors of Cajun seasoning!
+If you want to see how to make this recipe, then follow my step-by-step guide to make this mouthwatering seafood boil with the bold flavors of Cajun seasoning!

 • 6 lobster tails